 Gout Caused By Certain Antibiotics

-Gentamycin, and antibiotics related to it, can cause kidney damage leading to gout when they are given in too high a dose or for too long a period.
-Sulfa drugs can cause similar problems – particularly if the pet bird is not consuming sufficient water.
+Gentamicin and other aminoglycoside antibiotics that are related to it can cause kidney damage that leads to gout when they are given by injection in too high a dose or for too long a period.
+Sulfa drugs can cause similar problems – particularly if a pet or wild bird is not consuming sufficient water at the time.

 Lack Of Vitamin A (hypovitaminosis A)

 I mentioned vitamin A (retinol) earlier.
 Sufficient vitamin A is required to maintain the cells that line the tiny filtering mechanisms (nephrons) of a bird’s kidneys.
 Seed-based and refined grain- based diets are naturally low in vitamin A. So it is usually added to pelleted commercial bird diets.
 Birds that consume darkly colored orange or green vegetables (such as carrots, sweet potatoes, pumpkin, and kale), and orange fruits such as cantaloupe, apricots, peaches, papayas, and mangoes are protected against a vitamin A deficiency if they receive sufficient natural sunlight or full-spectrum indoor lighting.
 With the aid of sunlight, they receive all the vitamin A precursors (carotenoids) that they need to remain healthy.
 Although a lack of vitamin A could conceivably cause gout, pet birds with hypovitaminosis A are more likely to have other health problems as well such as sneezing, respiratory tract infections, cere hypertrophy, mouth ulcerations, oral yeast infections, dull plumage and egg binding.
 As with vitamin D, too much preformed vitamin A is toxic.
 Carotenoids, the building blocks of vitamin A, are not.